 Sometimes, though, not even weeks or months of conservative treatment can help you find relief from neck pain.
 If chronic pain persists, or motor function continues to diminish despite non-surgical treatment for bone spurs in the neck, a physician might present surgery as an option.
 Traditional open spine surgery to treat cervical bone spurs has involved the removal of a large portion of the vertebral bone, as well as the implantation of metal rods and screws to stabilize the vertebrae through open spine fusion.
 These procedures can be performed through the back or front of the neck and generally involve a long hospital stay and lengthy recuperation.

 There is an alternative for many patients.
 Laser Spine Institute can help you find relief from pain through the use of minimally invasive techniques designed to remove only as much bone or disc tissue as is necessary to decompress the impinged nerve root.
-Contact Laser Spine Institute to learn more about our minimally invasive, outpatient procedures, or for a free review of your MRI or CT scan.
+Contact Laser Spine Institute to learn more about our minimally invasive, outpatient procedures, or for your MRI or CT scan review.